 Unlimited devices and syncing – Everyone accesses the internet on multiple devices these days, so their password manager needs to work on all devices and sync easily between different devices too.

 Prices – The best password managers are able to offer a user-friendly service and a great range of features at an affordable price.

-Customer Service – Everyone needs a little help from time to time, so we looked at the customer service provisions of all our password managers to determine how helpful, responsive, and customer-friendly they were.
+Customer Support – Everyone needs a little help from time to time, so we looked at the customer service provisions of all our password managers to determine how helpful, responsive, and customer-friendly they were.

 Never save password data in your browser

 Saving passwords in web browsers is not the best idea even though it seems convenient.

 The biggest problem with this is that anyone using the browser can access them.
 This means that your passwords are free for the taking for anyone.